 Time held me green and dying, though I sang in my chains like the sea.

-In his most iconic poem, Dylan Thomas pointed out that one must rage, rage against the dying of the light even in old age.
+Consider how the poet, Dylan Thomas frames it, In his iconic poem, “rage, rage against the dying of the light even in old age.

-Since he was suffering from a chronic asthma and bronchitis disease he’d endure since his early childhood, Thomas was rejected for military services.
+Given that Thomas suffered from a chronic asthma and bronchitis disease since his early childhood, he was rejected for military services.ย

 Though against all odds, the Welsh poet did not go gentle into that good night.

-The poem was a dedication to his father — begging for him keeps alive his spiritedness for life in the face of death.
+He dedicated the poem to his fatherโโโbegging for him keep alive his spiritedness, for life in the face of death.

 It should also be noted that Dylan Thomas fought like hell (in his own way) for years, and even dying did not come easily.

-“Though they go mad they shall be sane, though they sink through the sea they shall rise again; Though lovers be lost love shall not; And death shall have no dominion.” — Dylan Thomas.
+“Though they go mad they shall be sane,” writes Thomas, though they sink through the sea they shall rise again; Though lovers be lost love shall not; And death shall have no dominion.โ

-Thomas is considered to be one of the most influential, perhaps the most famous Welsh poets of all time.
+Thomas is considered to be one of the most influential, if not the most famous Welsh poets of all time.ย

 His poetry is distinctly modern, even though being influenced by surrealist poetry.